SorbetLover/NostalgicFunkin/README.md

 - [ ] Vs Tord | 🔴
 ---

-## Contribution
-I can't explain Codename Engine itself as that needs a whole wiki, so I recommend you to observe the files yourself.
+## Navigation (File Management Aspect)

-But here are some cool stuff to make navigating stuff easier:
+Here are some cool stuff to make navigating stuff easier without breaking anything:

-Because of the near 100 songs in there, I setup tags for them, so you would know which songs belong to what mod.
+Because of the +100 songs in there and the ungodly number of scripts and stages to keep track of, I setup tags for them, so you would know which songs and its' stage belong to what mod.
 Here's how to enable it (It's only tested on Windows 10, I dunno about others):

 ![JuawOSn.md.png](https://iili.io/JuawOSn.md.png)